01/12/22

 Complex moves require proper planning and an experienced IT relocation service provider.

-If you have a data center or your move includes complex IT infrastructure, you’re going to need an experienced specialized mover.
-An experienced IT relocation service provider will help you plan for success, by ensuring these following details are considered during your relocation planning process:
+If you have a data center or your move includes complex IT infrastructure, you’re going to need an experienced specialized mover, such as Interstate Technology Logistics.
+An experienced IT relocation service provider will help you plan for success, by ensuring the following details are considered during your relocation planning process:

 Location, Location, Location

 Why is proximity important?
 With distance comes greater cost for your company, including transport fees, latency, packet loss, limited redundant carrier options and peering points.
 You’ll also want to ensure the data center is easily accessible to support staff.
-If your IT staff needs to perform maintenance or upgrades, a closer and more accessible location can help reduce downtime and unproductive travel time.
+Furthermore, opting for a closer and more accessible location can assist in minimizing downtime and unproductive travel time during maintenance.

 Reliability